planetary-social/nos/doc/adr/0004-protect-main-branch.md

 ### Protect the `main` branch

-To do this, we propose add the following rules [in GitHub](https://github.com/planetary-social/nos/settings/rules):
+To do this, we propose adding the following branch protection rules [in GitHub](https://github.com/planetary-social/nos/settings/branches):

 - Restrict deletions.
 Only allow users with bypass permissions to delete matching refs.
 - Require a pull request before merging.
 Require all commits be made to a non-target branch and submitted via a pull request before they can be merged.